Staphylococcus aureus: Evolution

 Staphylococcus aureus can be sorted into ten dominant human lineages.
 There are numerous minor lineages as well, but these are not seen in the population as often.
-Genomes of bacteria within the same lineage are mostly conserved, with the exception of mobile genetic elements.
+Genomes of bacteria within the same lineage are mostly conserved, except for mobile genetic elements.
 Mobile genetic elements that are common in S. aureus include bacteriophages, pathogenicity islands, plasmids, transposons, and staphylococcal cassette chromosomes.
-These elements have enabled S. aureus to continually evolve and gain new traits.
+These elements have enabled S. aureus to evolve and acquire new traits continually.
 There is a great deal of genetic variation within the S. aureus species.
 A study by Fitzgerald et al. (2001) revealed that approximately 22% of the S. aureus genome is non-coding and thus can differ from bacterium to bacterium.
 An example of this difference is seen in the species' virulence.
 Only a few strains of S. aureus are associated with infections in humans.
 This demonstrates that there is a large range of infectious ability within the species.

-It has been proposed that one possible reason for the great deal of heterogeneity within the species could be due to its reliance on heterogeneous infections.
+It has been proposed that one possible reason for the significant heterogeneity within the species could be due to its reliance on heterogeneous infections.
 This occurs when multiple different types of S. aureus cause an infection within a host.
-The different strains can secrete different enzymes or bring different antibiotic resistances to the group, increasing its pathogenic ability.
+Strains can secrete different enzymes or bring different antibiotic resistances to the group, increasing their pathogenic ability.
 Thus, there is a need for a large number of mutations and acquisitions of mobile genetic elements.